Maggie's Privacy notice

 5. How we keep your data safe

 We ensure that there are appropriate technical controls in place designed to protect your personal information.
-For example, our data and hardware are housed in a secure data centre, which is accessed via encrypted network connections for protection.
+For example, our data and hardware is housed in the cloud and encrypted both in transit and at rest.
 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.

 Sometimes we use the services of our corporate partners or other reputable companies to collect or process personal information on our behalf.
 Before we permit a company to collect or process personal information on our behalf we seek to put a written agreement in place with appropriate controls to secure your personal information.

 Although we use appropriate security measures once we have received your personal information, the transmission of data over the internet (including by email) is never completely secure.
 We endeavour to protect personal information but we cannot guarantee the security of data transmitted to us or by us.

 6. What locations your information is disclosed to

 Section 8 below describes the third parties that we generally provide with information about you.
 Some of them may be based outside the European Union (EU), including United States, Philippines, India, China and Japan.
 Although they may not be subject to the same data protection laws as companies based in the UK, we take steps to make sure that they provide an adequate level of protection to your personal information in accordance with our obligations under UK data protection law.

 These steps might include Maggie’s entering into a data transfer agreement with the relevant third party based on standard contractual clauses approved by the ICO.

 Further details of the transfers of your personal information outside of the UK and the adequate safeguards used by Maggie’s in respect of such transfers (including copies of relevant agreements) are also available from us by contacting email@example.com.